Version: 18th July 2023.

 The very fact that it is permissible to diagnose physical diseases is enough proof that it is also permissible to diagnose spiritual diseases.
 This is because the Shariah doesn’t make any special distinction or differentiation between the two types of diseases.
 In general, what is permissible for one of them is also permissible for the other.
 The Shariah doesn’t forbid us or condemn us for trying or attempting to diagnose ANY disease, be it physical or spiritual.
 The Shariah doesn’t treat spiritual diseases differently from physical diseases ie giving them special rules and regulations just because they are UNSEEN.
 Hence, if we are allowed to diagnose physical diseases then by default, we are also allowed to diagnose spiritual diseases.
 The fact that some people don’t know how to diagnose spiritual diseases or the fact that the method of diagnosis for spiritual diseases is different, is completely irrelevant to the argument and doesn’t change the reality that it is permissible to try to diagnose spiritual ailments just because it is permissible to diagnose physical aliments.

-The ruqya diagnosis intention “O Allah, show me if I have sihr” which becomes a dua of ruqya when it is read with the Quran, is included in the general saying of the Nabi salulahu alayhi wasalam: “Whoever among you is able to benefit his brother then let him do so” (Al-Albani: Saheeh Jam’i 6019).
-This is because in this general ruqya hadith, ruqya is NOT restricted or fixed to certain duas so therefore we can invent our own duas for ruqya provided that they don’t contain shirk and that they benefit the patient as the hadith mentions.
-No one can deny that it is extremely beneficial to know if you have sihr or not, especially if you are a married person.
+The ruqya diagnosis intention “O Allah, show me if I have sihr” which becomes a dua of ruqya when it is read with the Quran, is included in the general saying of the Nabi salulahu alayhi wasalam: “Whoever among you is able to benefit his brother then let him benefit him” (Al-Albani: Saheeh Jam’i 6019).
+This is because in this general ruqya hadith, ruqya is NOT restricted or fixed to certain duas or intentions so therefore we can invent our own duas and intentions for ruqya provided that they don’t contain shirk and that they benefit the patient as the hadith mentions.
+No one can deny that it is extremely beneficial to know if you have sihr and that is because once you know, then you can start treating yourself.
+Knowing this diagnosis about sihr is especially important, if you are a married person.

 This above understanding is discussed in the fatwa below.
 In it, you will see that the scholars who wrote the fatwa said that some scholars were of the view that any ruqya that benefits is permissible to use.
 No doubt they took this condition of “benefit” from the above hadith itself and indeed, the ruqya has to be beneficial.
 However, there is also the condition that it must be free of shirk (Muslim: 5732), which these other scholars failed to include as a condition.
 Anyway, the main point here, from the fatwa, is that if the ruqya is beneficial and it doesn’t contain any shirk or lead to shirk then it can be used on a patient, hence, we can do ruqya diagnosis and it is not a bidah because it is according to the rules of ruqya that are stated in the Sunnah.